'Doubt cast' on killers' convictions

 A leading London QC Tim Moloney says that this must cast doubt on the finding in the Castlewellan case, that the police were not the liars.

-He told Spotlight: "You would have to say in all the circumstances there are serious reasons to doubt whether or not those officers were telling the truth about what happened during that interview process"
+He told BBC Spotlight: "You would have to say in all the circumstances there are serious reasons to doubt whether or not those officers were telling the truth about what happened during that interview process"

 Four decades after the men were jailed, he said: "It gives, in my view, arguable grounds of appeal against conviction."